Michel238/EstudiantesRSEF.github.io/Delegaciones/Oviedo/Nanoparadiso/paginaweb.md

 <!-- PROGRAMA -->
       <div class="section">
         <h4 id="programa">Programme</h4>
 	<p style="text-align: justify;">The event will give you the opportunity to attend talks by our experts across diverse fields of nanoscience.
-Afterward, you will have the chance to visit their facilities and experience their groundbreaking work firsthand.And if you still have questions, the final day will feature a roundtable session where you can ask our researchers anything you would like and seek their expert opinions on any topic you wish to explore</p>
+Afterward, you will have the chance to visit their facilities and experience their work firsthand.And if you still have questions, the final day will feature a roundtable session where you can ask our researchers anything you would like and seek their expert opinions on any topic you wish to explore</p>
     <p style="text-align: justify;">We will also host a poster session where you can share your own research with fellow attendees.
 Who knows?
 You might just find your future lab partner here!</p>
       </div>